forworkQAQ/TPC-LoS-practice/README.md

 The package versions have been updated for **Python 3.11+**.
 If you need GPU support with `torch`, note that installation can be heavy.
-The optional `trixi` dependency is pinned to an old version and may require Python 3.8 or earlier.
+The optional `trixi` dependency is pinned to an old version and may require Python 3.8 or earlier. `scikit-learn` is also optional and only needed for the full metrics implementation.

 2) Activate the environment before running any experiments: